cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 You can see that your proposal has been submitted.

-Next, we have Alice and Bob vote `Yes` on it and verify that our two votes are tallied:
+Next, have Alice and Bob vote _Yes_ on the proposal and verify that both their votes are tallied:

 ```sh
 simd tx group vote 1 $ALICE_KEY VOTE_OPTION_YES "agree"